 3. More restrictive changes are those involving more stringent requirements compared to the CTS for operation of the facility.
 These more stringent requirements do not result in operation that will alter assumptions relative to the mitigation of an accident or transient event.
 The more restrictive requirements will not alter the operation of process variables, structures, systems, and components described in the safety analyses.

 4. Less restrictive changes are those where CTS requirements are relaxed, relocated or eliminated, or new plant operational flexibility is provided.
 The more significant “less restrictive” requirements are justified on a case-by-case basis.
 When requirements have been shown to provide little or no safety benefit, their removal from the TSs may be appropriate.
-In most cases, relaxations previously granted to individual plants on a plant-specific basis were the result of (a) generic NRC actions, (b) new NRC staff positions that have evolved from technological advancements and operating experience, or (c) resolution of the Owners Groups' comments on the Improved Standard Technical Specifications.
-Generic relaxations contained in NUREG-1433 were reviewed by the staff and found to be acceptable because they are consistent with current licensing practices and NRC regulations.
-Each less restrictive change in the Quad Cities conversion was justified by the licensee in a Discussion of Change and reviewed by the NRC staff.
+In most cases, Start Printed Page 16695relaxations previously granted to individual plants on a plant-specific basis were the result of (a) generic NRC actions, (b) new NRC staff positions that have evolved from technological advancements and operating experience, or (c) resolution of the Owners Groups' comments on the Improved Standard Technical Specifications.
+Generic relaxations contained in NUREG-1433 and NUREG-1434 were reviewed by the staff and found to be acceptable because they are consistent with current licensing practices and NRC regulations.
+Each less restrictive change in the LaSalle conversion was justified by the licensee in a Discussion of Change and reviewed by the NRC staff.

-In addition, there are 11 changes that are different from the requirements in both the CTS and NUREG-1433, or that are beyond the changes that are needed to meet the overall purpose of the conversion.
+In addition, there are 12 changes that are different from the requirements in the CTS, NUREG-1433, or NUREG-1434, or that are beyond the changes that are needed to meet the overall purpose of the conversion.
 These changes are as follows:

 1. The test interval of certain surveillance requirements is changed from 18 months to 24 months to permit a longer fuel cycle.
 Justification for the proposed change follows the guidance of Generic Letter 91-04, “Changes in Technical Specification Surveillance Intervals to Accommodate a 24-Month Fuel Cycle,” and includes a revision to the instrument setpoint methodology.

-2. The requirements in CTS 4.2.F are changed to allow 6 hours to perform surveillance testing of the post-accident Start Printed Page 16693monitoring instrumentation channels prior to entering action statements.
+2. The requirements in CTS 126.96.36.199 are changed to allow 6 hours to perform surveillance testing of the post-accident monitoring instrumentation channels prior to entering action statements.

-5. The frequency for monitoring primary containment sump flow rate (CTS 4.6.H.2) is changed from 8 to 12 hours, which is consistent with the Generic Letter 88-01, Supplement 1, guidance to perform the surveillance once every shift, not to exceed 12 hours.
+5. The frequency for determining reactor coolant system leakage (CTS 220.127.116.11.1) is changed from 8 to 12 hours, which is consistent with the Generic Letter 88-01, Supplement 1, guidance to perform the surveillance once every shift, not to exceed 12 hours.

-6. The requirements in CTS 4.6.G are changed to allow a channel of leakage detection system to be inoperable for up to 6 hours for performance of required surveillances, provided the other leakage detection system instrumentation is operable.
+6. The requirements in CTS 18.104.22.168 are changed to allow a channel of leakage detection system to be inoperable for up to 6 hours for the performance of required surveillances provided the other leakage detection system instrumentation is operable.

-9. The CTS 4.7.D.4 requirement that the excess flow check valves must “check flow” is changed to require that the valves “actuate to their isolation position.”
+9. The CTS 126.96.36.199 requirement that the excess flow check valves must “check flow” is changed to require that the valves “actuate to their isolation position.”